COVID-19 Information (as of 5/8/2020)

-- The Dunavant Scout Service Center is closed until further notice.
+- The Dunavant Scout Service Center is open by appointment.
 Please call the office, at 901-327-4193, or e-mail the staff member you need to contact, if we can assist with anything.

 - View the Boy Scouts of America's page with COVID-19-related frequently-asked questions

 - Many events and meetings through the middle of April have been canceled or postponed.
 Please review the Chickasaw Council calendar for information about all postponed or canceled district and council events, and please call the council office, at 901-327-4193, if you have any questions or concerns.

 - Please note that some events, trainings, and activities have not yet been canceled or postponed, as of this writing.
 This includes all Cub and Scouts BSA summer camp programs.

 - Camp Currier and Kia Kima Scout Reservation are closed until further notice.
 Kia Kima summer camp programs are not affected at this time.

 - The council staff is actively monitoring this situation and will continually update program and meeting information as decisions are made.